Bearer/bearer/docs/explanations/discovery-and-classification.md

 ## Data Discovery

 Discovery is the first step of the process.
-Curio uses static code analysis (SCA) in two ways.
+Curio uses static code analysis in two ways.

 - Analyzing class **names, methods, functions, variables, properties, and attributes**.
 It then ties those together to detected data structures.
 It goes as far as doing variable reconciliation.
 - Analyzing **data structure definitions files** such as OpenAPI, SQL, GraphQL, and Protobuf files.